metosin/muuntaja/doc/With-Ring.md

 ## With Muuntaja instance

-As previous, but with custom Transit options and a standalone Muuntaja.
+Like previous, but with custom Transit options and a standalone Muuntaja:

 ```clj
 (require '[cognitect.transit :as transit])